jlampar/oseer/README.md

   | "new class"; // <-- the new class goes here
 ```

-2. Next, add the new class to the `homebrewClassesConfig.ts` or `homebrewDemiHumanClassesConfig.ts` config from the `src/config` directory.
-This will make the class available regardless of which class source is chosen in the first prompt, since the contents of these two configs are always appended to the config of the selected source.
+2. Add the new class to the `homebrewClassesConfig.ts` or `homebrewDemiHumanClassesConfig.ts` config from the `src/config` directory and next build the project (follow the `Local` installation guide from the `Installation and setup` chapter).
+This will make the class available regardless of which class source is chosen in the second prompt, since the contents of hombrew configs are always appended to the config of the selected source.

 **_Example:_**
 You want to add a class that has the following requirements: minimum `STR 9`, minimum `INT 13`.
 Its Prime Requisite Modifier is `STR`.
 You can add it to the config file like this: